yjmade/CarND-Advanced-Lane-Lines/writeup.md

 ![alt text](./output_images/test1-1-undistort.jpg)

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
-I used a combination of gradient x thresholds and HLS s channel threshhold to generate a binary image (thresholding steps at lines 54 through 106 in `./src/line_detect.py`).
+I used a combination of gradient x thresholds, gradient direction threshold and HLS S channel threshhold to generate a binary image (thresholding steps at lines 54 through 106 in `./src/line_detect.py`).
+The threshold of gradient x is from 20 to 100, the direction of gradient is between 0.7 to 1.3, and S channel value from 150 to 255.
 Here's an example of my output for this step.

 ![alt text](./output_images/test1-7-binary_thresh_with_hls_thresh.jpg)